cliffeby/DuckpinV003/README.md

 ![AngleFastAbs](https://user-images.githubusercontent.com/1431998/72768007-f72ffc00-3bc3-11ea-9bc5-e7d857860d71.png)

-The distribution of ball angles is shown in Figure 31.
+The distribution of ball angles is shown in Figure No. 31.
 It likely reflects the predominance of right-handed bowlers and the left leaning Lane 4.
 ##### Figure No. 31 #
 ![AngleHist](https://user-images.githubusercontent.com/1431998/72768008-f72ffc00-3bc3-11ea-8c5e-478600f52349.png)

 #### Ball location, deviation and speed for typical ending pin configurations #
 The remaining figures are not analyzed but show the most common pin configurations in two Appendices.
 Each Figure contains the ball track and location where its size is a standard deviation, a table of stats, and a scatter diagram of all throws.
 The population is the total number of rolls for that configuration and is presented in rank order.
 Appendix 1 contains the most common outcomes and Appendix 2 shows some least common outcomes.
 I refer to these as Bad Beats and Splits.
-While there is only a one in 10,000 chance of these outcomes, it seems that I've had thme all.
+While there is only a one in 10,000 chance of these outcomes, it seems that I've had them all.
 Note that often ball speed is slow.

 ### _Appendix 1 - Most Common Outcomes for 10 Pins_ #
 ![Figure_1](https://user-images.githubusercontent.com/1431998/73009876-49993480-3ddf-11ea-8ff2-029437100fce.png)